 - Public Health England.

-Of Molecular Biology, Biophysics and Biochemistry students who graduated from Kent in 2017 and completed a national survey, 100% were in work or further study within six months (DLHE).
+100% of Molecular Biology, Biophysics and Biochemistry graduates who responded to the most recent national survey of graduate destinations were in work or further study within six months (DLHE, 2017).

 Teaching Excellence Framework